nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3b.
 The Appointment does not exist
 *
     * 2a1.
-WardWatch shows a appointment does not exist error message.
+WardWatch shows an appointment does not exist error message.

       Use case resumes at step 3.